ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ### Base project configuration file `:mixins` section entries

 Ceedling only recognizes a `:mixins` section in your base project configuration file.
 A `:mixins` section in a mixin is ignored.
-The `:mixins` section of a base project configuration file is filtered out of the resulting configuration.
+In addition, the `:mixins` section of a base project configuration file is filtered out of the resulting configuration.

-The `:mixins` configuration section contains two subsections.
-Both are optional.
+The `:mixins` configuration section can contain up to two subsections.
+Each subsection is optional.

 * `:enabled`

-  An optional array of mixin filenames/filepaths and/or mixin names:
+  An optional array comprising (A) mixin filenames/filepaths and/or (B) simple mixin names.

   1. A filename contains a file extension.
-A filepath includes a leading directory path.
+A filepath includes a directory path.
 The file content is YAML.
-  1. A simple name (no file extension and no path) is used as a lookup in Ceedling's mixin load paths.
+  1. A simple name (no file extension and no path) is used as a file lookup among any configured load paths (see next section) and as a lookup name among Ceedling’s built-in mixins (currently none).

   **Default**: `[]`